Maredudd ap Bleddyn

-Maredudd ap Bleddyn (1047 – 9 February 1132) was a prince and later King of Powys in eastern Wales.
+Maredudd ap Bleddyn was the founder of the resurrected Kingdom of Powys in eastern Wales.
 He was involved in the rebellions against Henry I of England (son of William the Conqueror who launched the Norman invasion of Wales).
 He was featured in the Brut y Tywysogion, and was succeeded by his son, Prince Madog ap Maredudd.

 Biography

 Maredudd was the son of Bleddyn ap Cynfyn who was King of both Powys and Gwynedd.
 When Bleddyn was killed in 1075, Powys was divided between three of his sons, Iorwerth, Cadwgan and Maredudd.
 Maredudd married first Hunydd ferch Einudd, who bore him two sons, Madog ap Maredudd and Gruffydd ap Maredudd.
 He later had a relationship with Cristin ferch Bledrus, who gave him two illegitimate sons, Hywel ap Maredudd and Iorwerth Goch ap Maredudd.

 Maredudd initially appears to have been the least powerful and the least mentioned in the chronicles.
 The three brothers held their lands as vassals of Robert of Bellême, 3rd Earl of Shrewsbury.
 In 1102 the Earl was summoned to answer charges at the court of King Henry I of England and responded by rising in rebellion against the king.

 All three brothers initially supported Robert and took up arms on his behalf, pillaging Staffordshire.
 The king deputed William Pantulf, Lord of Wem, to detach Iorwerth, who was considered to be the most powerful of the three brothers, from his alliance with Robert and his own brothers by the promise of large gifts of land.
 William succeeded in this, and Iorwerth, after leading a large Welsh force to help the king defeat and banish Earl Robert, then captured his brother Maredudd and handed him over to the king.